 - German Rail Pass for train travel throughout Germany and selected neighboring countries

 - An official transcript in English

-Not included are the flight, books, health insurance, and personal expenses.
-Students should discuss financial aid opportunities with the study abroad advisor on their home campus.
-Bills are sent by April 20.
-Payment must be received by May 1.
-Please contact Barb Gabel to discuss any tuition related matters or to ask questions regarding your payments.
+Not included in the program fee are the transatlantic flights, books, health insurance, and personal expenses (shopping, souvenirs, etc.) Students should discuss financial aid opportunities with the study abroad advisor on their home campus.
+Bills are sent by April 20 and payment must be received by May 1.

-Refund Policy: In case of a withdrawal before the official start of the summer program, the program fee minus $250 will be returned to the applicant.
-If unforeseen circumstances make it impossible for a student to continue with the summer program, he/she will be refunded the program fee minus 10% each week until the last week of June at which time there is no refund.
+Refund Policy: In case of a withdrawal prior to the official start of the Summer Program, the program fee minus $250 will be returned to the applicant.
+If unforeseen circumstances make it impossible for a student to continue with the summer program, he/she will be refunded the program fee minus 10% for each week of participation up until the last week of June, at which point there can be no further refunds.

-Program Cancelation and Changes: Heidelberg University reserves the right to cancel the program and to make changes or alterations to the program and/or program itinerary at any time as may be required because of emergencies (including natural disasters or acts of terrorism), changed conditions, or because of the University’s determination that such cancelation, changes, or alterations are in the best interest of the program or its participants.
-Heidelberg University is not responsible for changes or alterations to or cancelation of programs by the host institution.
-Heidelberg University shall have no liability to any participants, their parents, or any other third party for the cancelation of the program or any changes or alterations to the program.
+Program Cancellation and Changes: Heidelberg University reserves the right to cancel the program and to make changes or alterations to the program and/or program itinerary at any time as may be required due to emergencies (including natural disasters or acts of terrorism), changed conditions, or because of the University’s determination that such cancellation, changes, or alterations are in the best interest of the program or its participants.
+Heidelberg University is not responsible for cancellations, changes, or alterations of programs by the host institution in Germany.
+Heidelberg University shall have no liability to any participants, their parents, or any other third party for the cancellation of the program or any changes or alterations to the program.